MariusZerni/project-2/README.md

 ### Movies Page
 ![Movies Page](/Images/Movies.png)

-### Single Movies Page
+### Single Movie Page
 ![Single Page](/Images/Single.png)

 ### Top Rated Movies
 ![Top Rated Page](/Images/TopRated.png)

 ## Challenges
 - With this project I had two main challenges.
 Creating the logic for pagination was a bit tricky.
-In order to make that work I had to make a dynamic query to the API and also because it was my first project working with an external API, I had to do a lot of documentation which was time consuming.
+In order to make that work, I had to make a dynamic query to the API also, because it was my first project working with an external API, I had to do a lot of documentation which was time consuming.
 My second challenge was getting a fully functional app using an external API in only two days.

 ## Wins
-- After creating this project I felt more confident in understanding and using external APIs.
-With this project I learned how to create a fully functional app using React with all the dependencies which helped me create a strong foundation on what is happening under the hood.
+- After creating this project, I felt more confident in understanding and using external APIs.
+With this project, I learned how to create a fully functional app using React with all the dependencies, which helped me create a strong foundation on what is happening under the hood.
 Another win was to be able to have a product to present after only 2 days.

 ## Potential future features